 * If a team member goes alone and takes all 5 tricks, that team scores 4 points

-* In a standard progressive event (see definition below), on a lone call, the person making the lone scores 5 points and his partner scores 4 points.
+* In a standard progressive event, on a lone call, the person making the call scores 5 points and his partner scores 4 points.

 * If bidding team fails to take 3 tricks (aka euchre) the opposing team scores 2 points.
 Same scoring if the bidding team was going Alone.

 * The first team reaching a score of 10 points wins the round (game).
 A total of 13 points per game is possible.